DEFRA/ai-defra-search-frontend/FRONTEND-RULES.md

 - [ ] GOV.UK Design System components are used correctly
 - [ ] Content follows government style guide
 - [ ] Error handling and validation is implemented
 - [ ] Code follows established patterns in the project
+- [ ] Existing styles have been checked for reuse before creating new ones